 The science behind it

 Magnesium is a cofactor in hundreds of enzymatic reactions, including those involved in vitamin D metabolism.
-Vitamin D obtained from the skin or diet is first hydroxylated in the liver to 25-hydroxyvitamin D, then further hydroxylated in the kidney to 1,25-dihydroxyvitamin D, the active hormonal form.
+Vitamin D from skin or diet is first hydroxylated in the liver to 25-hydroxyvitamin D, then in the kidney to 1,25-dihydroxyvitamin D, the active hormone.
 Magnesium is required for the function of enzymes and binding proteins involved in these pathways.

-A widely cited review by Uwitonze and Razzaque in Journal of the American Osteopathic Association (2018) highlighted that magnesium is essential in the synthesis and activation of vitamin D and may influence vitamin D status and function.
-The authors argued that magnesium deficiency can create a state in which vitamin D remains less effective, even when intake appears adequate.
+A review by Uwitonze and Razzaque in the Journal of the American Osteopathic Association (2018; PMID 29480918) summarized that the enzymes which synthesize and metabolize vitamin D are magnesium-dependent, so magnesium deficiency can leave vitamin D less effective even when intake appears adequate.

-From a practical standpoint, the science does not suggest that everyone taking vitamin D must automatically take a magnesium supplement.
-It does suggest that adequate magnesium intake is important, especially in people with low dietary intake, gastrointestinal disease, alcoholism, diabetes, or medication-related magnesium loss.
+From a practical standpoint, the science does not mean everyone taking vitamin D must add a magnesium supplement.
+It does mean adequate magnesium intake matters, especially in people with low dietary intake, gastrointestinal disease, diabetes, or medication-related magnesium loss.

 Frequently Asked Questions